ksharma20/Challenges/README.md

 ### The Repository is Structured in the way that, You will find :
 - Directory Names are actual Company Names
-- Inside Company Name there exist the Actual Project/Assignment Files Related to the position.
+- Inside Company Name there exist the Actual Project/Assignment Folder
+- Inside the Project Name folder There are all Files/Folder related to project
-- One Readme or Index File Inside a Company Name Directory to Explain the Assignment.
+- There is One Readme or Index File Inside Every Company Name Directory to Explain the Assignments.

 Improvements are Always Appreciated ❤️